Welcome to the 2019 edition of my dark horse Cy Young candidates.

 I’ve been putting together a list of dark horse Cy Young candidates since 2015 when I was writing for a different site.
-The topic was assigned to me by my editor and, since then, it’s been a little pet project of mine, and when I say dark horses, I mean dark.
-I had major success in my debut season, as two of my dark horses actually won the prestigious award.
-Aside from 2015, I haven’t had a place to publish my candidates save for Twitter and Google Docs, so I decided to issue it on The First Out At Third, an — up until now — exclusive Milwaukee Brewers website.
-This post, along with one at the end of the season reviewing the candidates, will be the only two non-Brewers pieces you’ll find here.
+The topic was assigned to me by my editor, and ever since then, it’s been a little pet project of mine.
+I had major success in my debut season, with two of my dark horses winning the prestigious award.
+Aside from 2015, I haven’t had a place to publish my candidates save for Twitter and Google Docs, so I decided to issue it on The First Out At Third, an — other than this yearly article — exclusively Milwaukee Brewers website.

 I only have three requirements when picking my candidates: